Adder: Description

 Midbody there are 21 dorsal scales rows (rarely 19, 20, 22, or 23).
 These are strongly keeled scales, except for those bordering the ventral scales.
 These scales seem loosely attached to the skin and lower rows become increasingly wide; those closest to the ventral scales are twice as wide as the ones along the midline.
 The ventral scales number 132–150 in males and 132–158 in females.
 The anal plate is single.
 The subcaudals are paired, numbering 32–46 in males and 23–38 in females.

-The colour pattern varies, ranging from very light-coloured specimens with small, incomplete, dark dorsal crossbars to entirely brown ones with faint or clear, darker brown markings, and on to melanistic individuals that are entirely dark and lack any apparent dorsal pattern.
-However, most have some kind of zigzag dorsal pattern down the entire length of their bodies and tails.
-The head usually has a distinctive dark V or X on the back.
+The colouration of this species exhibits significant variation.
+Light-coloured specimens are characterised by small, incomplete, dark dorsal crossbars, while darker specimens display faint or clear, darker brown markings.
+Melanistic individuals are entirely dark in colour and lack any apparent dorsal pattern.
+However, most specimens show a zigzag dorsal pattern that extends along the entire length of their bodies and tails.
+A distinctive dark V or X marking is usually present on the dorsal surface of the head.
 A dark streak runs from the eye to the neck and continues as a longitudinal series of spots along the flanks.

-Unusually for snakes, it is often possible to distinguish the sexes by their colour.
-Females are usually brownish in hue with dark-brown markings, the males are pure grey with black markings.
-The basal colour of males will often be slightly lighter than that of the females, making the black zigzag pattern stand out.
-The melanistic individuals are often females.
+Unusually for snakes, the sexes can often be distinguished by colour.
+Females are usually brownish with dark brown markings, while males are pure grey with black markings.
+The basal colour of the males is often slightly lighter than that of the females, making the black zigzag pattern stand out.
+Melanistic individuals are often females.